 Announcer Chatter: Provided by Tim Kitzrow doing his best Marv Albert impression, providing memorable quips like "Is it the shoes?"
 "He's on fire!" and "Jams it in!"

-Can also be a case for the newest game in the series in which playing a one-on-one match against Magic Johnson, Magic will literally use some magic teleporting skills to to make some very improbable plays, even for NBA Jam's sake.
+Can also be a case for the newest game in the series in which playing a one-on-one match against Magic Johnson, Magic will literally use some magic teleporting skills to to make some very improbable plays, even by NBA Jam standards.

 Western: Kobe Bryant (stat boost in a close game), Magic Johnson (can teleport and pass the ball to himself), Yao Ming (grows bigger with every dunk, power-ups are scattered to shrink him), Chris Paul (domiation rules with four slots instead of 6; if he gets all slots, he wins), Karl Malone (superpowered shoves, rubber powerups are placed to counter this)

-Eastern: Lebron James (goes on fire if losing), Dwayne Wade (game is played straight with no interuptions), Shaquile O'Neal (smash rules, if the backboard is destroyed, he wins; board can be repaired by shooting), Larry Bird (can shoot three consecutive 3-pointers if on fire), Julius Erving (domination rules, can dominate all points if on fire)
+Eastern: LeBron James (goes on fire if losing), Dwyane Wade (game is played straight with no interuptions), Shaquille O'Neal (smash rules, if the backboard is destroyed, he wins; board can be repaired by shooting), Larry Bird (can shoot three consecutive 3-pointers if on fire), Julius Erving (domination rules, can dominate all points if on fire)

 Manual Leader, AI Party: You controlled the player who had the ball and the rest were AI driven (successfully passing would shift control to the player who caught it).
 If the opposing team had the ball you could switch between players freely.
 The game had a multiplayer mode which allowed up to four human players to control the team in the arcade version (leaving only one AI), however.